 The Federal Pell program provides assistance in the form of a grant to undergraduate students.
 Federal Pell Grants are awarded to undergraduate students who are pursuing their first bachelor's degree.
-For many students, Pell Grants provide a foundation of financial aid to which other aid may be added.
-Federal Pell Grants may be used to pay your tuition, or, if your tuition is covered by other means, to help you buy your books and supplies or pay your transportation costs.
+For many students, Pell Grants provide the foundation of financial aid to which other aid may be added.
+Federal Pell Grants may be used to pay tuition, or, if tuition is covered by other means, to help students purchase books and supplies or pay for transportation costs.

-To determine if you are eligible, the U.S. Department of Education uses a standard formula to evaluate the information you report when you apply.
-The formula produces an Expected Family Contribution (EFC) number.
-Your Student Aid Report (SAR) contains this number and will inform you of the possibility that you may be eligible for Pell.
-You can receive only one Pell Grant in an award year from one school at a time.
-How much you get will depend on your EFC, your cost of attendance and whether you attend school for a full academic year or less but there are also other determining factors which are listed below.
+To determine a student's eligibility, the U.S. Department of Education uses a standard formula to evaluate the information reported on the FAFSA.
+This formula produces an Expected Family Contribution (EFC) number.
+The Student Aid Report (SAR) will contain this number and will inform students whether they may be eligible for Pell.
+Students can only receive one Pell Grant per award year, from one college at a time.
+How much Pell is received depends on the student's EFC, their cost of attendance and whether the student attends school for a full academic year or less.
+Other determining factors are listed below.

-The FAFSA is the application that is used for federal government grants
+The Free Application for Federal Student Aid - FAFSA is the application used to apply for federal government grants and student loans.

 Residency and Citizenship

-You must be a citizen of the United States or eligible non-citizen
+To apply for federal student aid, you must be a United States citizen or eligible non-citizen.

-· You must be accepted for admission to a degree seeking eligible program
+- Students must be accepted to a degree seeking eligible program

-- The Pell Grant can be awarded if you are registered for as few as one equated credit
+- The Pell Grant can be awarded for enrollment in as little as one equated credit

-· Students can receive Pell Grants only up to 12 semesters, or the equivalent.
+- Students can receive Pell Grants for up to 12 full-time semesters, or the equivalent

-· You may not be in default on a previous federal student loan or owe the federal government a refund of financial aid previously received
+- Students may not be in default on any prior federal student loans or owe the federal government a refund of financial aid previously received

-· You must be willing to verify the information you provide on the FAFSA
+- Students and their parents must be willing to verify the information provided on the FAFSA

-· If you are male between 18 and 25 years of age you must register with Selective Service
+- Males between 18 and 25 years must register with Selective Service

-· For the 2014-2015 academic years a Pell Grant ranges from $595 to as much as $5,730 a year, depending on your family income and other factors.
-If you are eligible for a Pell Grant it is possible to receive an award as either a part-time or full-time student.
+For the 2014-2015 Academic Year, the Pell Grant ranges from $587 to as much as $5,730, depending on family income and other factors.
+Eligible students may receive the Pell Grant as either part-time or full-time students.

-The amount of Federal Pell Grant funds a student may receive over his or her lifetime is limited by a new federal law to be the equivalent of six years of Pell Grant funding.
-The Department of Education keeps track of your LEU by adding together the percentages of your Pell Grant scheduled awards that you received for each award year.
-You can determine how much Pell you have used and what you have remaining at www.nslds.ed.gov
+The amount of Federal Pell Grant funds a student may receive over his or her lifetime is limited by a new federal law, to be the equivalent of 6 years of Pell Grant funding.
+The Department of Education keeps track of students' LEU by adding together the percentages of Pell Grants students received for each award year.
+Students can determine how much Pell they have used and what they have remaining by visiting: www.nslds.ed.gov